filswan/go-swan-client/README.md

 #### main

 - **api_url:** Swan API address.
-For Swan production, it is "https://api.filswan.com", can be ignored if offline_mode is set to true in [sender] section
+For Swan production, it is "https://api.filswan.com".
+It can be ignored if offline_mode is set to true in [sender] section
 - :bangbang:**api_key:** Your api key.
 Acquire from [Swan Platform](https://www.filswan.com/) -> "My Profile"->"Developer Settings".
-You can also check the Guide, can be ignored if offline_mode is set to true in [sender] section.
+It can be ignored if offline_mode is set to true in [sender] section.
 - :bangbang:**access_token:** Your access token.
 Acquire from [Swan Platform](https://www.filswan.com/) -> "My Profile"->"Developer Settings".
-You can also check the Guide, can be ignored if offline_mode is set to true in [sender] section.
+It can be ignored if offline_mode is set to true in [sender] section.
 - :bangbang:**storage_server_type:** = "ipfs server"

 #### web-server

-web-server is used to upload generated Car files.
-Storage provider will download Car files from this web-server.
+Web server is used to upload and download generated car files.
+Storage provider will download car files from this web server.

 - **download_url_prefix** web server url prefix, such as: https://[ip]:[port]/download